 Converting a dispassionate customer to a brand evangelist requires purposeful, positive relationship building, and these six tips are essential:

 - Share your brand’s story: Brand loyalty is built by fostering a personal connection between the customer and the company.
 Creating that connection begins with learning to tell your company’s story to your customers in a way that resonates and inspires.
 A loyal customer is one who is excited about the ideals your company stands for, not simply the products you sell.
-Using the appropriate social media channels to tell your story should be part of the strategy, but customers should feel the influence of your company story every time they encounter your brand, from your website, to promotional materials, to press mentions, to the look and feel of your packaging.
+Using the appropriate social media channels to tell your story should be part of the strategy, but customers should feel the influence of your company story every time they encounter your brand, from your website to promotional materials to press mentions to the look and feel of your packaging.
 Define your story, your ideals, and then (subtly) remind the customer of them at every opportunity.

 - Keep them in the know: Regular communication with your customer base keeps your company at the top of their minds.
 Pertinent company news, alerts about special deals or pricing, and customer testimonials can all help your customers feel more connected to your company.
 Be careful not to flood your customers’ inbox with spam.
 Benchmark your communications metrics against your own data and industry standards so you can continue to fine-tune your messaging.
 For example, keep track of your open and click-through rates for each email promotion you send and compare them to previous emails as well as to the average rates for others in your industry.
-Use this data to fine-tune details such as subject lines or the times/days of the week messages are sent.
+Use this data to fine-tune details such as subject lines or the times/days of the week when messages are sent.